What is therapy?

 Who should go for therapy?

 Feeling that you do not have the knowledge or skills to improve your situation is a sign that you may benefit from therapy.
-You can find a list of areas that people commonly prompt people to visit a psychologist here.
+You can find a list of areas that commonly prompt people to seek therapy here.
 However, this list is not exhaustive as every individual and their journey is different.
 If you believe you may benefit from our psychological services, please do not hesitate to arrange for an appointment.

 What is an intake session?

-Our clinical psychologist will spend the intake session getting to know you and trying to gain as complete an understanding of you and your situation as possible.
-As the first interaction between the psychologist and the client, this session will also allow you some insight into whether you would be comfortable embarking on this journey together.
+Our psychologist/psychotherapist will spend the intake session getting to know you and trying to gain an understanding of you and the concerns you would like to work on in therapy.
+As the first interaction between the psychologist/psychotherapist and the client, this session will also allow you some insight into whether you would feel safe with the psychologist/psychotherapist and be comfortable embarking on this journey together.

 How many sessions would I need to attend?

-The number of sessions needed depends on the needs of the client and will be agreed upon by the client and psychologist during the intake session.
+The number of sessions needed depends on several factors such as the needs of the client, and it can be explored with the psychologist/psychotherapist.
 The client would not be asked to commit to a fixed number of sessions before the intake session.

 A psychiatrist is a medical doctor trained in the field of psychiatry, which allows them to prescribe medications.
 A clinical psychologist is a mental health professional trained in the diagnosis and psychological treatment of mental and behavioural disorders.
-Clinical psychologists help their clients to identify their therapy goals and equip them with skills and techniques to cope with challenges and emotional distress.
-If medicine is required, a referral to a psychiatrist will be made.
+Clinical psychologists and psychotherapists help their clients to identify their therapy goals and equip them with skills and techniques to cope with challenges and emotional distress.
+If medication is required, a referral to a psychiatrist can be made.

 When is The Calming Ark open?